patrickrealdeal/movieDBcli/README.md

 # movieDBcli
-Personal learning project about API's and Go programming.
+Personal learning project about cli, API's and Go programming.